futsum/project-medicalNoShow/README.md

 **Converting the factor variables into integer using dummies**

 The categorical variables (Gender, Day, & Appointment Month) are converted into integer variables by coding them using dummies.
-The target variable (Status) is left as a categorical variable since the goal is to predict the class of a categorical variable.
+The target variable (Status) is left as a categorical variable since the goal is to predict the class of a categorical variable (Status).

 ![Dummy variables](https://user-images.githubusercontent.com/2644463/31247054-af2aa36e-a9cc-11e7-8819-94101929572e.PNG)